skip to main content

 Initiative Leadership

-DARI is guided by a team of distinguished faculty leaders with deep expertise in neuroscience, mental health, aging and public health:
+DARI is guided by a team of distinguished faculty leaders with deep expertise in neuroscience, mental health, aging and public health.
+Together, they bring a shared commitment to shaping the future of brain health research through collaboration, strategic investment and a strong foundation of scientific excellence.

 Dr. Israel Liberzon